ArneBinder/pytorch-ie-hydra-template-1/README.md

 # [OPTIONAL] symlink log directories and the default model directory to
 # "$HOME/experiments/my-project" since they can grow a lot
 bash setup_symlinks.sh $HOME/experiments/my-project

+# [OPTIONAL] set any environment variables by creating an .env file
+# 1. copy the provided example file:
+cp .env.example .env
+# 2. edit the .env file for your needs!
 ```

 Template contains example with CONLL2003 Named Entity Recognition.<br>